 If you have additional information, please comment below.

 After working for a couple of Forex brokers, we got tired of seeing traders and investors getting scammed.
-At Forex Conclusions we review brokers and other financial firms and post warnings when we see anything suspicious.
-In case you want us to review a specific broker, or need advice in picking a reliable one, let us know.
+At Forex Conclusions we review Forex Brokers, Autotrading and Signal Services, Binary Options Brokers and other types of online financial firms.
+When we see anything suspicious we post a warning.
+In case you want us to review a specific broker or firm, visit our Request a Review page.
 If you want to make sure you avoid scammers in the future, join our weekly newsletter!